 So if you have a forced air heating system, your house is build on concrete slab with no basement or crawlspace underneath, and air registers are located on the floor or along the baseboards – the following might answer your concern about some musty smell coming from heating system air ducts.

 They could pick-up water from the ground through the pipe connections and forced air heating system would distribute moisture through the house.

 Over time, those metal air ducts corrode under the concrete slab when exposed to moisture and slowly disintegrate.
 All kinds of insects might enter through the holes and contaminate your property.
 Mold will usually start growing in that dark, moist environment and its spores easily distributed with the circulating air contaminate your house.

-Solution to that musty smell caused by heating system air ducts embedded into or installed under the concrete slab without ruining your house floor:
+The solution to that musty smell caused by heating system air ducts embedded into or installed under the concrete slab without ruining your house floor:

 Furnace air supply side would have to be disconnected from the floor opening and extended into the attic, new air ducts distributed through the attic area with registers open into each room previously supplied from the floor.
 This might not be that easy if you have a downflow type forced air furnace and no room for the side or rear air duct that would run into the attic.